 'When did she-'

-After thirty more seconds of bullets ringing against his shield-arm, the girl growled and sprinted forwards.
-Jaune lowered his shield and brought Crocea Mors back.
-Emerald's arms were crossed before her, and she lashed out.
-The chains extended, and Jaune held out his shield arm.
+Jaune lowered his shield after the barrage of bullets and brought Crocea Mors back.
+Emerald's arms were crossed before her, and she threw her arms out.
+The bladed chains extended, and Jaune held out his shield arm as they looped around his protection.

 Emerald had her entire body's weight behind her as she yanked.
 Jaune held onto his shield with all his strength, before grinning.

-He collapsed his shield with a metallic slide, and Emerald stumbled back.
-Jaune ran forwards, swinging.
+He collapsed his shield with a metallic slide, and Emerald stumbled back as the chains loosened.
+Jaune ran forwards, slashing downwards diagonally.

 The two clashed again and again.
 The fight drew out, and Jaune had to flick the sweat off his brow as he stared the red-eyed girl down, panting.
 He glanced to the monitors on the far side of the room.